Triomphe d'Alsace

 Triomphe d'Alsace is a black grape variety of Franco-German origin, commonly grown in the United Kingdom.

 Origin and history

-Triomphe d'Alsace was produced by Eugène Kuhlmann from about 1911 at the Institut Viticole Oberlin at Colmar in Alsace, then a part of Germany.
+Triomphe d'Alsace was produced by French grapevine breeder Eugène Kuhlmann (1858-1932) from about 1911 at the Institut Viticole Oberlin at Colmar in Alsace, then a part of Germany.
 First he crossed the American River Bank Grape, Vitis riparia with another American species, the Bush Grape, Vitis rupestris.
 The resultant hybrid was then crossed with Goldriesling, a variety of the wine grape, Vitis vinifera, developed about twenty years earlier by Christian Oberlin.
-From a similar set of crosses came range of sibling varieties like Lucie Kuhlmann, Léon Millot, Marechal Foch, Maréchal Joffre, Pinard, Etoile I and Etoile II.
+From a similar set of crosses came a range of sibling varieties like Lucie Kuhlmann, Léon Millot, Marechal Foch, Maréchal Joffre, Pinard, Etoile I and Etoile II.

 The variety was not brought to market until 1921, by which time Alsace had been restored to France following World War I.